jdi-testing/jdi-light/Documents/element_design.md

 ### 8: Plan for Testing
 - **Testing Strategy:** Determine how you will test the custom element within the JDI-Light framework.
 - **Test Cases:** Outline test cases to cover all functionalities and states of the element.
-Keep in mind that you need to represent all features of your element
+Keep in mind that you need to represent all features of your element.

-### 9: Finalize Design
-- **Final Adjustments:** Make any final adjustments based on peer feedback, testing requirements, and the consistency with Material UI guidelines.
-- **Design Approval:** Obtain final approval for your design before moving to implementation.

 ### Notes:
 - Make sure that locators you using in a framework is not implementation-specific.
 You must use locators which will not change on a different web-site implementation.
 If you are unable to present your element w/o usage implementation-specific locator - create a custom element inside a test project and use it in test.